WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.10.4 =
+* Fixes a bug that caused the number of points a non-admin user has to always be displayed to them as 0 on the profile screen.

 = 1.10.3 =
 * This is a security-fix release that addresses three security-related issues.
 One vulnerability is not exploitable by default, and the other two issues only occur on